Ádám Vay

-Ádám Vay (born 22 March 1994) is a Hungarian professional ice hockey goaltender.
-He currently plays with SHC Fassa in the Alps Hockey League and the Italian Hockey League - Serie A.
+Ádám Vay (born 22 March 1994) is a Hungarian professional ice hockey goaltender.He doesn't play for any hockey club now.

 Playing career

 Amateur

 Vay's career began in the 2009–10 season when he was 15 years old.
 He played for SHK KSK Bratislava in the Slovakian U18 2 league where he played just six games during the regular season.
 Vay was also chosen to represent Hungary on the IIHF's U18 World Junior Championships D1 tournament where he was between the pipes during two games.
 In the 2010–11 season, Vay left the SHK KSK Bratislava and joined SAPA AV19 Székesfehérvár II.
 Vay was again chosen to represent Hungary on the IIHF's U18 World Junior Championships D1 tournament and also one level up on the U20 World Junior Championships D2 tournament.
 In the 2011–12 season, Vay moved back to the Slovakian junior leagues to play for HK Trnava in the U18 2 and U20 leagues.
 He played 24 games in the U18 2 league with 1.56 goals allowed on average per game and a save percentage of .950 before being promoted to the U20 team.
 Vay was yet again chosen to represent Hungary in the IIHF's World Junior Championships, this time in the U18 D1B tournament.
 By the 2012–13 season, Vay moved up in the junior leagues to join the Patriot Budapest of the Kontinental Hockey League-affiliated Minor Hockey League but only played in nine games during the regular season.

 For 2013–14 season, Vay headed to North America and joined the El Paso Rhinos of the non-USA Hockey junior level Western States Hockey League.
 In his first season with the Rhinos, they won the WSHL and United Hockey Union championships.
 He also had the best goals allowed average per game (1.76) and best save-percentage (.936) in the league.
 He returned to the Rhinos for the 2014–15 season where he continued to have good statistics but would lose the WSHL championship series.